q-contradiction/problem-solving/README.md

 # Problem Solving
-Solutions to interesting Problems in HackerRank/Codewars in C++ (or Python)
+Solutions to medium/hard Problems in HackerRank/Codewars in C++ (or Python)